 Back then I just couldn't find a single liquid lipstick formula that didn't hoover up every last drop of moisture in my lips.
-Yes, they delivered in colour saturation, but for the weeks our romance ensued, my lips better resembled two tiny rashers of streaky bacon—that's how dry and shrivelled up they had become.
+Yes, they delivered in color saturation, but for the weeks our romance ensued, my lips better resembled two tiny rashers of streaky bacon—that's how dry and shriveled up they had become.
 And nobody wants bacon lips.

 Recently, I toyed with the idea of revisiting our romance once more, and guess what—liquid lipstick has changed.
-The new pool of formulas might still not be as moisturising as lip balm, but they won't leave your lips pleated and crispy either.
-And for the gloriously high-impact and unwavering colour they provide, I think that's an acceptable compromise, don't you?
+The new pool of formulas might still not be as moisturizing as lip balm, but they won't leave your lips pleated and crispy either.
+And for the gloriously high-impact and unwavering color they provide, I think that's an acceptable compromise, don't you?

-I hate when you pick a lipstick according to the colour that shows through the tube only to find an almost unrecognisable tone when it hits your lips.
+I hate when you pick a lipstick according to the color that shows through the tube only to find an almost unrecognizable tone when it hits your lips.
 That doesn't happen with MDM Flow.
-Its liquid lipsticks are the truest pigments I've tried—holding out on their promise to shroud lips in a flexible coat of colour that makes them especially well-suited to darker skin tones.
+Its liquid lipsticks are the truest pigments I've tried—holding out on their promise to shroud lips in a flexible coat of color that makes them especially well-suited to darker skin tones.
 And this peachy shade is basically pure joy bottled.

 What I like most about Huda's liquid lipsticks is that they have enough grip that they won't travel down your chin or up your cheeks (even when battling an incoming tuna baguette), but they don't feel heavy.
 You can pretty much apply it and then forget it's there.
 I particularly love the darker rouge noir–esque tones, which look rather striking below mascara-free eyes, although there are some brilliant neutral shades too.